-Leafcutter bees, genus Megachile, are solitary insects that construct nests in narrow cavities of a series of cells made of pieces of leaves and petals that they cut with their mandibles.
+Leafcutter bees, genus Megachile, are solitary insects that construct nests in narrow cavities.
+Females find a cavity and then construct of a series of cells made of pieces of leaves and petals that they cut with their mandibles.
 Our leafcutter bees are about the size of a honey bee but are mostly black with contrasting bands of white setae on the abdomen.
 Females have a conspicuous scopa ("pollen basket") of long hairs on their lower abdomens with which they transport pollen.
 Female abdomens are somewhat pointed.
-Males tend to be smaller, with very hairy faces and blunter abdomens (no scopa).
-Female bees find a suitable cavity and then find suitable foliage and flowers to cut to construct cells.
+Males tend to be smaller, with very hairy faces and blunter abdomens (no scopa and no stinger).
+When a female leafcutter bee finds a suitable cavity she then finds suitable foliage and flowers to cut to construct cells.
 They cut round pieces for a base and then oval pieces for the walls.
-Cells are usually built of leaf fragments on the outside and then lined with petal fragments.
-They then provision the open cell with a mixture of pollen and nectar.
+Cells are usually built of leaf fragments on the outside and then lined with petal fragments if suitable flowers are in the vicinity.
+Females then provision the open cell with a mixture of pollen and nectar.
 An egg is laid on the pollen mass and females then cut additional round pieces of foliage to cap the cell.
 Each cell is about half an inch long.
 This process is repeated so that the cavity is eventually filled with eight or nine cells and capped with sometimes numerous, round leaf fragments.
 Females are able to control the sex of their offspring by withholding sperm from male eggs.
 Because males develop faster than females they emerge first from the nest so the mother bee lays female eggs in the deepest cells and male eggs closer to the entrance.
 New leafcutter bees have to chew through the intervening cells to exit the nest, but they wait until their younger siblings have emerged before them.
 In other words, they do not chew up any siblings that block their exit.
 Leafcutter bee grubs are legless and pale.
 They molt as they grow and finally develop into a prepupa that spins a tough, silken cocoon that soon turns dark brown.
-They then molt into a pupae that eventually molt into new adults.
+These grubs then molt into pupae that eventually molt into new adults.
 The last eggs laid in late summer and early fall hatch into grubs that develop into a prepupal stage that overwinters inside the cocoon.
 Warming temperatures the next spring induce the prepupae to molt into pupae from which new adults emerge later.
 We have at least three generations of leafcutter bees each year in North Carolina.
 Megachile brevis and Megachile mendica are our most abundant species.
 The alfalfa bee, Megachile rotundata, is a non-native leafcutter bee that has been domesticated and is widely used for the pollination of alfalfa.
 The giant resin be is another introduced species, Megachile scupturalis.
 It is remarkable for its large size (up to 1 inch!) and that it does not cut leaves.
 It was first collected in the United States in 1994 on the campus of NC State University.

 Leafcutter bees visit numerous flowers for pollen and nectar.
 For nest building, they seem to prefer plants with petals and leaves that are not thick or stiff.